Words have power. Learn how to harness it — to express yourself and make a positive impact on your community — with a major in Writing and Rhetoric.

 Professor Specht teaches fiction and creative nonfiction writing workshops in the department of Literature, Writing and Rhetoric.
 A former Fulbright Scholar to Nigeria and Dobie-Paisano Writing Fellow, Professor Specht's debut novel, Migratory Animals, was an editor's choice by the New York Times and the Austin American-Statesman, and has won multiple awards.
 Specht's fiction and nonfiction have been anthologized and appeared in numerous publications.
 Texas Monthly has named her one of "Ten Writers to Watch."

-Sasha West, Assistant Professor of Writing and Rhetoric
+Sasha West, Associate Professor of Writing and Rhetoric

 Dr. West teaches classes in poetry, creative writing, the hybrid genre, and creativity studies.
 She is interested in the intersections between the visual and literary arts and the ways artists help us understand social issues.
 Sasha West’s first book of poems, Failure and I Bury the Body (Harper Perennial 2013), was a winner of the National Poetry Series and the Texas Institute of Letters Bob Bush First Book of Poetry Award.
 Her poems and reviews have appeared in numerous publications.